 Get Free Unlimited Storage Space for Google Drive or Dropbox

 No matter whether you use Dropbox or Google Drive as your cloud storage solution, as previously described, both offer consumers only a narrow amount of free space.
 And with progressive data that needs to be stored in the cloud, the space will soon be exhausted.
 Is there any other way to get more free space other than spending a lot of money to upgrade the storage package?

 The answer is yes!
 You can get unlimited cloud storage by combining cloud storage of numerous accounts with the help of CBackup for free.
-CBackup is an all-in-one cloud backup service, which entitles users to merge paid or free space of main cloud storage, including Google Drive and Dropbox.
+CBackup is an all-in-one cloud backup service, which entitles you to merge paid or free space of main cloud storage, including Google Drive and Dropbox.

 Besides, it makes data transfer between different cloud drives or accounts easy.
 For example, you can move files from Google Drive to Dropbox or vice versa, and then you can delete the transferred stuff in the cloud to make room for new items.